jordymac/placeos-site/content/industry/energy.md

 summary: >-
     Commercial buildings use 40% of global energy.
 PlaceOS energy reduction app helps meet strict regulations with occupancy-based automation to cut HVAC and lighting waste.
 ---
-# How energy consumption in commercial buildings are operating

-PlaceOS monitors occupancy in real time to dynamically manage the environment in spaces you're using, so that you don't have to worry about heating, cooling, lighting & powering spaces people aren't in.

 {{< wistia id="mw3vfrcaad" >}}